-Shearer is the last player to score as many as 34 goals in a single English top-flight season, with his feat replicating that of Andrew Cole from the season before – albeit in a 42-game campaign.
+Before Haaland’s record-breaking 2022-23 campaign, Shearer was the last player to score as many as 34 goals in a single English top-flight season, with his feat replicating that of Andrew Cole from the season before – albeit in a 42-game campaign.

 With his 34 goals in 1994-95, he won the Premier League Golden Boot – the first of three in succession within the competition.
 With Blackburn Rovers winning the league, he also became the first of nine players to win the Golden Boot and win the Premier League title with his club in the same season.